mezzio/mezzio/docs/book/reference/migration/to-v2.md

 situation typically indicates no middleware was able to handle the request, or that the request was somehow malformed.

-In Expressive 2.0, we have removed final handlers, and replaced them with the concept of "default delegates". _Delegates_ are `Interop\Http\ServerMiddleware\DelegateInterface` instances, which are invoked by middleware when they wish to _delegate_ processing of the request to something else.
-Internally, Stratigility 2.0 and Expressive 2.0 use a delegate to iterate through the middleware pipeline.
-For Expressive 2.0, a _default delegate_ is a delegate executed when the application's internal middleware pipeline is exhausted.
+In Mezzio 2.0, we have removed final handlers, and replaced them with the concept of "default delegates". _Delegates_ are `Interop\Http\ServerMiddleware\DelegateInterface` instances, which are invoked by middleware when they wish to _delegate_ processing of the request to something else.
+Internally, Stratigility 2.0 and Mezzio 2.0 use a delegate to iterate through the middleware pipeline.
+For Mezzio 2.0, a _default delegate_ is a delegate executed when the application's internal middleware pipeline is exhausted.